functionless/eventual-website/docs/learn/1-what-is-eventual.md

 ```

 :::caution More than meets the eye
-This may look like a typical function but it's actually a long-running durable workflow that can span days, months or even years without failure.
+This may look like a typical function but it's actually a workflow that can span days, months or even years without failure.
 :::

 :::tip